Conservative State Value Estimation for Offline Reinforcement Learning: Conservative State Value Estimation

 \subsection{Conservative Off-policy Evaluation}

-We aim to conservatively estimate the value of a target policy given a dataset to avoid overestimation of OOD states, instead of learning a conservative Q function in previous work.
-To achieve this, we penalize V-values evaluated on states that are more likely to be OOD and push up the V-values on states that are in the distribution of the dataset.
-This is done through an iterative process:
+We aim to conservatively estimate the value of a target policy using a dataset to avoid overestimation of OOD states.
+To achieve this, we penalize V-values evaluated on states that are more likely to be OOD and increase the V-values on states that are in the distribution of the dataset.
+This adjustment is made iteratively::

 where $d_u(s)$ is the discounted state distribution of D, $d(s)$ is any state distribution, and $\hat{\gB}^{\pi}$ is the empirical Bellman operator (see appendix for more details).
-Considering the setting without function approximation, by setting the derivative of Eq.~\ref{cve} as zero, the V function found by approximate dynamic programming in iteration $k$ can be obtained:
+Considering the setting without function approximation, by setting the derivative of Eq.~\ref{cve} as zero, we can derive the V function using approximate dynamic programming at iteration $k$::

 Denote the function projection on $\hat{V}^k$ in Eq.~\ref{extbellman} as $\mathcal{T}^\pi$.
 We have Lemma~\ref{contraction}, which ensures that $\hat{V}^{k}$ converges to a unique fixed point. \begin{lemma} For any $d$ with $\supp d \subseteq \supp d_u$, $\mathcal{T}^\pi$ is a $\gamma$-contraction in $L_\infty$ norm. \end{lemma}